sparksmb/todo-app-classic/README.md

 building single page web apps in Javascript.
 Such concepts include responsive design, mobile optimization (touch events), modularity (AMD), compiling to native devices (PhoneGap), and experimenting with the various MV* Javascript frameworks.
-I want to understand what the challenges and trade-offs are around the promise of HTML5's "Write once, run anywhere."
+I want to understand what the challenges and trade-offs of HTML5's promise "Write once, run anywhere."

 This app features a basic clean architecture evangelized by Robert C. Martin (aka Uncle Bob).
 All the use cases are visible at the highest level of the architecture not buried behind a bunch of